Big-Fat-Dino/Big-Fat-Dino/readme.md

 Planned features for future
 * Full-Screen mode - with built in browser.
 * UI controller support
-* Intergration with Steam Friend activity, so you can jump into games your mates are playing.
+* Integration with Steam Friend activity, so you can jump into games your mates are playing.

 Requirements